 Rebel Alliance Robotics LLC is a community and member supported educational organization focused on hands-on teaching for students using Vex Robotics Competition as the basis for teaching programming, engineering and design principles and problem solving.

-We currently have one team (46838C) of 7 middle school girls.
-They are very focused on not only building the robot and competing but all other aspects of the competition – the engineering notebook, the design process, the interview process and all the peripheral items that encompass competitive robotics.
+We have expanded during the 2019 offseason and will have two competition teams in the 2019-2020 Tower Takeover season.
+Major Trouble, team 468438C, will continue its Girl Powered efforts with 6 middle school girls.
+In addition, we now have Gruntled, team 46838Z with two high school girls continuing their learning and competition.
+As always. all the girls are very focused on not only building the robot and competing but all other aspects of the competition – the engineering notebook, the design process, the interview process and all the peripheral items that encompass competitive robotics.

 Stephanie brings to the team over 20 years of experience in product development as an Engineer, Project Chief, and Engineering Business Manager in Body and Exterior Engineering in the automotive industry.
 She holds a BSME from Kettering University and a MSE from Purdue University.
 Stephanie is currently leading cross functional teams to drive process efficiencies and commonization at Fiat Chrysler Automobiles in Auburn Hills.
 This is her third year of VEX.
 When not working or mentoring, Stephanie enjoys playing cards and board games, cruising, and hanging out with family.